CPT Modifier 25 for Optometrists: How to Avoid Red Flags

 RevolutionEHR, an all-in-one optometry EHR platform, can automatically suggest and correct codes based on the services provided, ensuring accurate billing.
 It flags potential issues before claims are submitted, safeguards against misuse of modifier 25, and improves the efficiency of your billing cycle.

-Simplify Coding and Reduce Modifier 25 Errors With RevolutionEHR
+Simplify Medical Billing and Coding With RevolutionEHR

 RevolutionEHR is a streamlined optometry practice management system designed for eye care professionals and their patients.
 With strong documentation features, like drop-down diagnosis and SOAP note templates, and auto coding and billing capabilities, this software can streamline your workflow and reduce coding errors.